Skip to Main Content

 What to do after you get your credit card

-After you receive your physical card in the mail, you will want to activate it before you are able to swipe it.
-Activating your credit card is simple: Call the number listed on the card and set your pin.
+After you receive your physical card in the mail, you’ll need to activate it before you’re able to swipe it.
+Activating your credit card is simple: call the number listed on the card and set your pin.
 This is also the perfect time to get organized by downloading your credit card issuer’s app so you can manage your credit card in the palm of your hand.
 Within the app, you can monitor your spending, enroll in autopay, activate rewards and more.

 The bottom line

 Many factors play a role in how quickly an issuer is able to approve you for a new credit card.
-It’s crucial that you take your time when filling out a new credit card application because you could be making the process more difficult than it needs to be.
+It’s crucial that you take your time when filling out a new credit card application, as errors in this process could make the process more difficult than it needs to be.

 If you’re denied a credit card, the issuer is required to notify you within a 30-day period.
 While getting denied a credit card isn’t ideal, you can take this as an opportunity to review your financial background so you can set some goals to improve your credit situation.
 Once you feel confident about your approval odds, check out Bankrate’s free CardMatch tool to help you find the best credit card for your spending habits and lifestyle.